NPSVisionLab/CVAC/index.md

 for training or testing.
 And you can easily exchange one algorithm for another without modifying your code (much).

+## Easy!
+Computer Vision ...

+... is a framework for anybody who wants to *tap into the power for computer vision quickly and easily:* application developers that would like to use computer vision, computer vision algorithm developers, contracting officers, and program managers.

+... *connects algorithms with data sets,* e.g. from the Computer Vision Algorithm Collection (CVAC) or from OpenCV and from the Caltech101 corpus or LabelMe.

+... enables transparent remote service invocation, cross-language communication, and a *plug-and-play* approach to model training, testing, and deployment.

 # Download and Install

 Please see the [download and installation page](download.html) for